networknext/next/cmd/server_backend/README.md

 - `GOOGLE_APPLICATION_CREDENTIALS`: Path to a .json file for the GCP credentials needed
 - `GOOGLE_PROJECT_ID`: The Google project ID
 - `GOOGLE_PUBSUB_TOPIC_BILLING`: The topic ID to use for billing in Google Pub/Sub
+- `USE_THREAD_POOL`: Whether the server backend should use a thread pool over an unrestricted number of goroutines, defaults to false
+- `NUM_POST_UPDATE_THREADS`: The number of threads to assign to the PostUpdate thread pool, defaults to 8

 #### IMPORTANT